jdroob/cjq/README.md

 ```

 `cjq` is currently in version 0.1... and it shows.
 Obviously, tracing a dynamic sequence of opcodes becomes a bottleneck as the number of dynamic opcodes becomes larger.
 To help mitigate this, `cjq` does use a variant of [run-length encoding](https://en.wikipedia.org/wiki/Run-length_encoding) to compress the dynamic sequence of opcodes in an effort to slow the rapid explosion in size of the generated LLVM IR.
-However, compression can only reduce the code footprint so much.
+However, compression can only reduce the code size so much.
 Consequently, `cjq` is not the ideal tool for executing simple `jq` filters that incur many dynamic opcodes.

 Example: